everx-labs/ever-cli/README.md

 ## 9.5.
 Update global config parameter

-Use the following command to update one parameter of global config, that is stored in a .json file:
+Use the following command to update one parameter of the blockchain global config, that is stored in a .json file:

 ```bash
 tonos-cli update_config <seqno> <config_master_key_file> <new_param_file>